Allen Sutherland

 President and CEO

-Prior to this appointment, he was the Assistant Deputy Minister of the Learning Branch, Employment and Skills Development Canada (ESDC).
+Previously, he was the Assistant Deputy Minister of the Learning Branch, Employment and Skills Development Canada (ESDC).
 He also served in other positions within ESDC, including Associate Assistant Deputy Minister, Strategic Policy and Research Branch, and, within the same Branch, as Director General, Labour Market Policy, and Director General, Strategy and Integration.

 He holds degrees from the John F. Kennedy School of Government, Harvard University (MPP) and Queen’s University (BA Hon).